sarbela55/Not-So-Basic-Arduino/README.md

 Challenges: I had trouble coding this assignment, as I had rarely used functions.
 I had the code right, and all of the right data was printing on the serial monitor, but it still wasn't working.
 I had to check back through everything just to find out that my arduino wasn't working!
-This assignment took me the longest out of all of the assignments, probably because I had trouble focusing and I got very frustrated when I got stuck.
+This assignment took me the longest out of all of the assignments, probably because I had trouble focusing and I got very frustrated when I got stuck
 -------------------------------------------------------------------------------------------------------------------------------------------
 Assignment #2: New Ping